Question about claims?

-Housing benefit and council tax support is assessed by our h&f Direct service.
+Housing benefit and council tax support is assessed by us.
 If you need more information please contact us.

 You can check details of your council tax support and housing benefit online by setting up an account at 'My Account' and registering for the housing benefit and council tax support service.
 You will only need to do this once, after that you can login to your benefit details whenever you like.
 Set up an account at My Account

 - How can I check on the progress of a new claim?

 If you have submitted a claim within the last 15 working days, please be patient as it will still be in progress.
 If your claim was submitted more than 15 working days ago and you want to find out what progress is being made please contact us.

 The general rule is that benefit is paid from the Monday following the date on which we receive your application form.
 However, if you hand in your form during the same week (Monday to Sunday) that you move into your property, you will be paid from when you moved in.
 If you receive: